Third Jane Austen Newsletter.

 I would love to hear your views about this.
 If you write about this, I will give you a Merit Badge.
 Write about it here:

-Last month, ♥HOOves♥ , my Dear Friend and JA Member stepped up to last month's challenge and received a Romance Merit Badge.
+Last month, ♥holiday tHiNg♥ , my Dear Friend and JA Member stepped up to last month's challenge and received a Romance Merit Badge.

 I was thinking of other English actors who could have played Mr. Darcy.
 Here is who I came up: Timothy Dalton.
 He played Heathcliff in "Wuthering Heights", Rhett Butler in "Scarlet", sequel to: "Gone With The Wind."
 He also played James Bond.